NilayaAgarwal/Modified-Tic-Tac-Toe/README.md

 There are 3 boards initially.
 Both players, turn by turn, make a 'X' mark on any unfilled cell of any board.

-Whenever a line is formed (horizontal/vertical/diagonal) on a particular board, that board is removed from playing area and the game continues in the remaining boards.
+Whenever a line covering 3 cells is formed (horizontal/vertical/diagonal) on a particular board, that board is removed from playing area and the game continues in the remaining boards.

-When only one board remains,and a player makes a line on that board, he LOSES.
+When only one board remains,and a player makes a line on that board, he LOSES the game.